Keurig: Launch

 In 1997, Green Mountain Coffee Roasters became the first roaster to offer its coffee in the Keurig "K-Cup" pod for the newly market-ready Keurig Single-Cup Brewing System, and in 1998, Keurig delivered its first brewing system, the B2000, designed for offices.
 Distribution began in New York and New England.
 The target market at that time was still office use, and Keurig hoped to capture some of Starbucks' market.
 To satisfy brand loyalty and individual tastes, Keurig found and enlisted a variety of regionally known coffee brands that catered to various flavor preferences.
 The first of these was Green Mountain Coffee Roasters, and additional licensees for the K-Cup line included Tully's Coffee, Timothy's World Coffee, Diedrich Coffee, and Van Houtte, although Green Mountain was the dominant brand.
 Keurig also partnered with a variety of established national U.S. coffee brands for K-Cup varieties, and in 2000, the company also branched out the beverage offerings in its K-Cup pods to include hot chocolate and a variety of teas.
 The brewing machines were large and hooked up to an office's water supply; Keurig sold them to local coffee distributors, who installed them in offices for little or no money, relying on the K-Cups for profits.

-Keurig is credited with creating a new category with their cup-at-a-time pod-style brewing, a breakthrough product and a breakthrough business model.
+Keurig is credited with creating a new category with their cup-at-a-time pod-style brewing, a novel product and business model at the time.

 In 2002, Keurig sold 10,000 commercial brewers.
 Consumer demand for a home-use brewer version increased, but manufacturing a model small enough to fit on a kitchen counter and making them inexpensively enough to be affordable to consumers, took time.
 Office models were profitable because the profits came from the high-margin K-Cups, and one office might go through up to hundreds of those a day.

 By 2004, Keurig had a prototype ready for home use, but so did large corporate competitors like Salton, Sara Lee, and Procter & Gamble, which introduced their single-serve brewers and pods.
 Keurig capitalized on the increased awareness of the concept and sent representatives into stores to do live demonstrations of its B100 home brewer and give out free samples.
 Keurig and K-Cups quickly became the dominant brand of home brewers and single-serve pods.